 Uniform must be worn by all pupils in years 7 - 11.
 All items of uniform and personal equipment should be clearly marked with the owner’s name.
 The uniform, as identified below, may be purchased at our Uniform Shop.
-Click the link for the uniform order form and price list and the new uniform starter pack form and price list.

 For Summer, a short sleeved blouse/shirt of the same style may be worn

 Only the college crested tracksuit may be worn

 All outdoor jackets should be plain, suitable for college and able to be carried in a school bag.
 Outdoor jackets must be removed once in the building.
 Pupils should wear full uniform on their journeys to and from college.

 Non permitted items of clothing include polo shirts (except for PE), stretch fabric skirts, footless tights, jeans, cords, boots, daps or lace up canvas shoes.
 School shoes are ones that are patented or can be polished.
 Trainers may only be worn during PE lessons.
 Multicoloured hoodies, leather or denim jackets are not acceptable outdoor garments.